tartley/missile-commander/README.md

 # Refactors

-* World mentioned some dependency that isn't injected.
-Do that in World, too.
 * Abandon the -y transform
 * Delete the useless World node?
   * depends on abandoning the -y transform, because trying it without that was